 To make matters even more confusing, there are dozens of laws that apply to car accidents, because each accident is unique and different laws may be applied to different situations.

 We’ll navigate the many NJ car accident laws that apply to your situation, and we’ll fight to recover compensation for your injuries and other losses.

-One of our goals will be to prove that the other driver or party was negligent, so you get fair compensation for your injuries.
+One of our goals will be to prove that the other driver or party was negligent, so you get Maximum compensation for your injuries.

 The four elements that a plaintiff must prove to win a negligence suit are:

 1) Duty: In this case, the other driver is expected to drive their car safely and with a certain level of due care.